 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.

-The Auckland program is offered every Spring semester (starting in 2020).
-In even years the academic focus will be Education and in odd years it will vary depending upon the expertise of the faculty director.
+The Auckland program is offered every Spring semester.
+Typically, in even years the academic focus will be Education and in odd years it will vary depending upon the expertise of the faculty director.
 However, in Spring 2022 ONLY both versions of the program will be offered.

 All components of the application must be submitted online by the published deadline.
 Specific deadline dates are set each semester and will be in late September/early October (for Fall programs) and late February/early March (for Spring programs).